dma-dk/MRN-IETF/mrn/2-specification-template.md

                 least <a> and at most <b> times; default values are 0 and infinity, respectively

        ;   comment

-Organization Name
-A minimum of three letters
+       <URN chars>  As defined in [@!RFC2141]

 Relevant ancillary documentation:
-: <br/>  The standards that define the EPCglobal Architecture Framework
-         and the processes for creating new sub-namespaces are managed by EPCglobal, Inc. and can be found on its website.
-Several sub-namespaces are defined in the "EPC Tag Data Standards" [5].
+: <br/>  The process for assigning unique organizational IDs is managed by IALA.
+         Details and application process can be found at http://www.mvnregistry.org.

 Identifier uniqueness considerations:
-: <br/>Guaranteeing uniqueness is a two way process.
+: <br/>Guaranteeing uniqueness is a two-way process.
 First, IALA will guarantee that each
        organization will be assigned a unique organizational id that will never be reused.
        Second, each organization must guarantee that they do not assign identical organizational specific strings (OSS).